A scientific paper, Status of Danaus plexippus in Arizona, that reports the findings of the first ten years of the Southwest

 to read this link.

-Come and join us in some of the most beautiful parts of Arizona and the southwestern United States, have fun, and contribute to the
+Come and join us in some of the most beautiful places in the southwestern United States, have fun, and contribute to the

 understanding of one of the world’s most spectacular natural phenomena, the monarch migration.